Our Team

 Education

-• Bachelor of Science in Psychology; Ohio State University
+• Bachelor of Art in Psychology; University Of Akron

-• (In progress) Master of Science in Clinical Mental Health Counseling; Grand Canyon University
+• (In progress) Master of Science in Clinical Mental Health Counseling; John Carroll University

 Area of Focus